kwyckmans/digital-garden/docs/about.md

 ---
-title: Welcome to Kevin's digital garden
+layout: page
+title: About
+permalink: /about/
 ---

 Hey!